hanling3/recipe-book/documents/contributions-summary.md

 - Ada
     - Revised introduction and demonstrated the app for both scenarios.
     - Explained design justifications and additional features of the app.

+- Xinlu
+    - Presented "created recipe" feature and went through one of the scenarios

 </br>
 </br>